 Safaris from luxury to mobile camping, walking safaris, Kilimanjaro Climbs, cultural safaris, primate safaris, off the beaten path destinations, Seychelles

-Various parts of the US, Canada, Mexico, Ecuador, Chile, Argentina, Cuba, Japan, China, Australia, Switzerland, Italy, France, Monaco, Liechtenstein, Austria, Germany, Belgium, Spain, Slovenia, Croatia, Hungary, Czech Republic, Montenegro, Bosnia, Macedonia, Albania, Greece, England, Netherlands, Egypt, Jordan, United Arab Emirates, South Africa, Lesotho, Swaziland, Namibia, Mozambique, Botswana, Zambia, Zimbabwe, Malawi, Madagascar, Kenya, Tanzania, Uganda, Rwanda
+Various parts of the US, Canada, Mexico, Ecuador, Chile, Argentina, Cuba, Japan, China, Australia, Switzerland, Italy, France, Monaco, Liechtenstein, Austria, Germany, Belgium, Spain, Slovenia, Croatia, Hungary, Czech Republic, Montenegro, Bosnia, Macedonia, Albania, Greece, England, Netherlands, Egypt, Jordan, United Arab Emirates, South Africa, Lesotho, Swaziland, Namibia, Mozambique, Botswana, Zambia, Zimbabwe, Malawi, Madagascar, Kenya, Tanzania, Uganda, Rwanda, Seychelles

 BA and Certificate of Swiss Accreditation in International Communications & Political Science, Franklin University Switzerland

 Driver/Guide – Tau Safaris